Motion Industries Category Pages

 Challenge

-Categories headers were present in the site navigation but were non-clickable, functioning only as static text labels.
-The challenge was to develop a scalable, responsive category page template capable of adapting to 19 product families with highly variable structures to improve navigation and streamline the path to purchase.
+Category headers were present in the site navigation but were non-clickable, functioning only as static text labels.
+The challenge was to develop a scalable, responsive template that could adapt across 19 product families despite highly variable taxonomy.

 Problem